m-shilpa/EVA4/Session 5/README.md

 **Analysis:**

-* Model is still overfitting.
+* Model is still overfitting but not as much as previous model.
-* Reached the desired accuracy only once.
+* The gap between train and test accuracy has reduced.
+Regularization has worked.

-# Code 3
+<a href="https://github.com/mshilpaa/EVA4/blob/master/Session%205/Code%203.ipynb"><h1>Code 3</h1></a>

 **Target:**
 * Removed the big kernel in the last layer and used GAP.